-In an effort to add more vegetables to my diet, I am finding more and ways of either hiding them or adding them standard recipes.
+In an effort to add more vegetables to my diet, I am finding more and more ways of either hiding them or adding them to standard recipes.
 Homemade hash browns do not take much longer to cook than the frozen kind.
 The only extra work is in peeling them.
-I just zip my potatoes, zucchini and onion through the food processor and it’s
+However, they don’t turn out as crispy as frozen do.
+I just shred my potatoes, zucchini and onion through the food processor and it’s prepped in no time!

 - 4 fairly large potatoes, shredded

 - 4 small zucchini, shredded

 - Preheat skillet with oil on medium high heat (electric to 350°F).

 - In a large bowl mix potatoes, onion and zucchini together and slightly coat with oil.
 Spraying about 3 times as tossing with spray olive oil works, as well.
 Salt and pepper to taste.

 - Once skillet is hot, add the above mixture and brown on one side for about 8 minutes; turn over in sections; continue to cook for about 8 more minutes and turn over any sections that are not brown or not brown enough.
 Continue to cook for about another 5-10 minutes or until potatoes are tender.

 - Serve immediately.
 Allow each individual to top with butter, ketchup, or leave plain.